 How can TiME help?

-I think that This is My Earth puts words into practice because there are always areas that need protection, and TiME offers people not only the chance to protect these areas, but also the right to vote and choose which one to save.
-TiME empowers people; you feel you are actively doing something to fight climate change.
+When you collaborate with TiME, you can be sure that your donation goes where it’s needed.
+I think that This is My Earth puts words into practice because there are always areas that need protection, and TiME offers people the chance to protect these areas and the right to vote and choose which one to save.
+This is My Earth empowers people; you feel you are actively doing something to fight climate change.
 If we can show that our actions improve the situation, this will engage more people.

 At first, they were very skeptical because most of my colleagues work in the field of conservation, ecology, and biology.
 When we hear about a project such as TiME, the first thing that comes to mind is “greenwashing.”
 But once you explain it well, everybody in my field and age group feels very motivated.